-While both Peacock and HBO Max offer new and classic content for an affordable fee, Warner Bros.' decision to release its entire 2021 theatrical roster on HBO Max might give the service an edge.
+While both Peacock and HBO Max offer new and classic content for affordable fees, Warner Bros.' decision to release its almost entire 2021 theatrical roster on HBO Max might give the service an edge.
 Alternatively, Peacock offers a more varied selection in its content library, specifically in live sports content and comedy.
 So, which is the better fit for you?

 Peacock vs. HBO Max: Prices and features

 One thing to consider when deciding whether Peacock or HBO Max is the better service for you is the different pricing tiers.
 In addition to its free, ad-supported option — which features 13,000 hours of content — Peacock offers a Premium ad-supported tier for $5 a month, which increases the content library to 20,000 hours.
-Peacock's Premium Plus plan costs $10 a month and boasts 20,000 hours of interruption-free content.
-Peacock also allows new users to sign-up for a free seven-day trial to test drive its Premium and Premium Plus plans.
+The ad-free Peacock Premium Plus plan also includes the full media library for $10 a month.
+If you're not sure which play to choose, you can sign-up for a free seven-day trial to test drive the Premium and Premium Plus plans.

 Currently, both 4K video streaming and HDR video streaming are restricted to those with a Peacock Premium or Premium Plus subscription.
 Similarly, HBO Max users did not have access to 4K and HDR 10 until the premiere of Wonder Woman 1984 in December 2020.
 That film was also released with Dolby Vision and Dolby Atmos support, and HBO Max announced plans to add more 4K content to its library in 2021.
-However, viewers should know that streaming in 4K HDR is only possible if you have a TV that supports those features and an internet connection fast enough to stream video files that large.
+However, viewers accessing HBO Max should know that streaming in 4K HDR is only possible if you have the ad-free plan, as well as a TV that supports those features and an internet connection fast enough to stream video files that large.

 Peacock vs. HBO Max: Battle of the media libraries

-At launch, Peacock's Premium and Premium Plus tiers offered roughly 20,000 hours of content spanning film and television.
-Among the content available are a variety of NBC classics, such as The Office and Law & Order, as well as newer series like Brave New World and Yellowstone.
+At launch, Peacock's Premium and Premium Plus tiers offered roughly 20,000 hours of content spanning btoh film and television.
+Among the content available are a variety of NBC classics, such as The Office and Law & Order, as well as newer series like Girls5Eva and Yellowstone.
 You can also expect to find late night TV programs such as The Tonight Show with Jimmy Fallon and The Amber Ruffin Show.

 While HBO Max's more modest library features roughly 10,000 hours of content, the platform's landmark deal with Warner Bros. means it will be the exclusive platform to see 17 blockbuster films when they premiere in 2021.
-These titles include In the Heights, Dune, The Matrix 4, and Space Jam: A New Legacy.
-Zack Snyder's long-awaited, four-hour cut of Justice League is also set to debut on HBO Max in March 2021.
-Additionally, HBO Max rolled out 31 original series in 2020 — including the Kaley Cuoco-led The Flight Attendant — with plans to expand to 50 series in 2021.
+These titles include Zack Snyder's Justice League, In the Heights, The Matrix 4, and Space Jam: A New Legacy.
+Additionally, HBO Max rolled out 31 Max Originals series in 2020 — including the Kaley Cuoco-led The Flight Attendant — with plans to expand to 50 series in 2021.

 |iOS & iPadOS||✔️||✔️|